Introduction

 Acrylic Paint: A Brief Overview

-While most artists know that factors like layer thickness affect drying time, there are other lesser-known elements at play as well.
-By uncovering these hidden factors, artists can gain better control over their medium and make the most out of their artistic endeavors.
+While many artists know that factors like layer thickness affect affects drying time, there are other factors that often get overlooked.
+By exploring these subtler aspects, artists can improve their skills and make the most of their creative journeys.

 The Science Behind Acrylic Paint Drying and Curing